main menu Main Menu

 All three processes – the Mercury Cell, Diaphragm Cell, and Membrane Cell – use sodium chloride (salt) as the primary raw material.
 Sodium chloride is readily available and relatively inexpensive, making it a suitable choice for large-scale caustic soda production.

-In conclusion, the production of caustic soda is a critical process that relies on specific raw materials such as sodium chloride.
+the production of caustic soda is a critical process that relies on specific raw materials such as sodium chloride.
 The mercury cell, diaphragm cell, and membrane cell processes each have their own advantages and disadvantages.
 By carefully considering the raw materials and production methods, the caustic soda industry can work towards more sustainable practices and ensure a continuous supply of this essential compound.
 As caustic soda continues to play a vital role in various industries, further research and innovation will be crucial in improving production efficiency and minimizing environmental impact.

 The primary raw material used in caustic soda production is sodium chloride, commonly known as table salt.
 This salt is a key source of sodium ions, which are necessary for the production of caustic soda through various processes.